 What information do we collect?

 Our school collects the following type of information:

-- information about students and their family, provided by students, their family and others
+- information about students and their families, provided by students, their families and others

 - information about job applicants, staff, volunteers and visitors; provided by job applicants, staff members, volunteers, visitors and others.